The Dirt Podcast gives you an inside look at Caterpillar, the people, the technology and the yellow iron.Learn More

 February 22, 2017

-With help from a donated Caterpillar excavator effectively transformed into a robot, a Swiss-based organization taking on a life-or-death humanitarian challenge earned a final spot among the top teams in a prestigious international robotics competition held in Dubai, UAE, on February 17 and 18.
+With help from a donated Caterpillar excavator effectively transformed into a robot, a Swiss-based organization took on a life-or-death humanitarian challenge.

 The Digger Foundation is a non-profit group specializing in the development and use of robotics technology and equipment dedicated to safely removing millions of unexploded land mines and other devices such as hand grenades and improvised explosive devices (IEDs) from war-torn regions around the world.
 Since 1998, this group has led or supported demining projects in many countries, such as Bosnia, Senegal, Mozambique and Angola.
 The Foundation’s entry was one of just 10 international finalists in Dubai, selected from 1,017 entries from 165 countries.